-Harvard is a member of Service to School’s VetLink program.
-This program provides advising and support to veterans throughout the college application process.
+We encourage all U.S. military veterans to review our application requirements.
+If you have specific questions, please contact us; we are here to help.
+It's also worth noting that Harvard is a member of Service to School’s VetLink program, which provides advising and support to veterans throughout the college application process.

 Harvard College participates in the Yellow Ribbon Program.
-Veterans typically receive benefits through the U.S. Department of Veterans Affairs, in addition to the Post 9/11 GI Bill programs.
+Veterans typically receive benefits through the U.S. Department of Veterans Affairs, in addition to the Post 9/11 GI Bill® programs.
 Harvard’s generous need-based financial aid program may supplement or even replace the use of veteran’s benefits toward the total cost of attendance.
-We also honor requests to waive the application fee if you feel it presents a hardship on your or your family.
+We will also waive the application fee if it presents a hardship on you or your family.
 Don’t let the cost stand in the way of pursuing a Harvard education.